dhui808/azure-ai-certifications/ai-900/computer-vision.md

 **Azure AI Custom Vision**:  create/train a custom model using your own images for image classification and object detection

+**Face Verification**: 1:1 process, answering the question: Is this person who they claim to be?
+**Face Identification**: 1:N process, answering: who is this person?
+**Facial landmarks** are key points (like eye corners, nose tip, mouth edges) identified on a face
+**PersonGroup** is the correct data structure face identification

 ## Image classification solutions
 ### 1. Classification Types

+The primary output of **image classification** model is a class label for the main subject.
+**Image captioning** is more complex than classification.

 Solutions are often categorized by how they handle labels: